JackLClements/DistributedHangman/README.md

 ## About

 This project was written as part of a project for a job application.
-I didn't get it in the end, so I guess it's staying here as some sort of record of my _skills_ (or lack thereof) until I can find some use for it.
+I didn't get it in the end, so I guess it's staying here as some sort of record of my skills until I can find some use for it.